taylorai/aiq/README.md

 ![gif of aiq in the terminal](/aiq.gif)

-`aiq` is a no-frills package for embeddings and text classification on the command line, inspired by the power of `jq`.
+`aiq` is a no-frills CLI for embeddings and text classification, inspired by the power of `jq`.
 It does 4 things:
 - `aiq label`: Use LLM APIs to label a stream of texts
 - `aiq embed`: Compute embeddings on a stream of texts
 - `aiq train`: Train a text classifier (linear model) on a stream of embedded texts with labels